U.S. Army medical laboratory forges relationship with Australian Defence Force institute

-Maj.
-Joshua M. Carmen (right) from the 1st Area Medical Laboratory stands with Dr. Qin Cheng (left), the head of the Drug Resistance Department at the Australian Defence Force Malaria and Infectious Disease Institute.
 Soldiers from the 1st Area Medical Laboratory were hosted by Professor G. Dennis Shanks, the director of the Australian Army Malaria Research Institute, and Australian Defence Force Lt.
 Col. Brady McPherson, the ADFMIDI commanding officer.
+Col. Matthew J. Grieser, the commander of the 1st Area Medical Laboratory, said there was mission overlap between the 1st AML and ADFMIDI that could be leveraged to make both organizations stronger.
 Courtesy photo.

 |Date Taken: